Chapter 13 : Forming a Truce

 Rose immediately felt her face get hotter, and she yanked the neck of her shirt back up, inadvertently smacking the bruise in the process.
 Her eyes watered at the sharp pain, and she bit her lip to keep from cursing.

 ‘You should go to the hospital wing,” she heard Scorpius say, and she looked up at him.
-Through the tears, she could see that the frown on his face had deepened.
+Through the tears, she could see that a crease had appeared in his forehead.

-she said through gritted teeth.
+“I’m fine,” she said through gritted teeth.
 “It’s just a bruise.”
-He opened his mouth, and she snapped, “Do you want something?”
+He opened his mouth, and she snapped, “Did you want something?”
 She dragged her sleeve across her eyes.
 When she looked back at him, he’d turned away from her and started scanning the shelves.
-He didn’t answer her, and she added waspishly, “I didn’t know you took Ancient Runes.”
+He didn’t answer her, so she added, “I didn’t know you took Arithmancy.”

 “Oh.”
 Rose sighed.
 She wasn’t sure what she wanted just now, but she did know that she didn’t really want to fall back to their old antagonism.
 “Look, I’m sorry.
 I just…” She trailed off and looked up at the ceiling.
 “I had a rough night, and practice this morning was hard.”

-As a result, she hadn’t been quite as focused at Quidditch practice as she’d really needed to be, which had led to several painful encounters with bludgers that under normal circumstances she’d have had no trouble dodging and enough dropped quaffles that James had eventually lost his patience and yelled at her.
+As a result of her irritation with everyone around her the night before and considerable tossing and turning throughout the night, she hadn’t been quite as focused at Quidditch practice as she’d really needed to be, which had led to several painful encounters with bludgers that under normal circumstances she’d have had no trouble dodging and enough dropped quaffles that James had eventually lost his patience and yelled at her.

 Scorpius was studying her carefully.
-For a moment, she thought he was going to make a smart comment, but instead he said, a little awkwardly, “Er— do you want a hug, or something?”
+For a moment, she thought he was going to make a smart comment, but instead he asked, a little awkwardly, “Er— do you want a hug, or something?”

-Hitting the ground hurt exactly as much as she’d thought it would, given the bruise on her leg, and she felt her eyes water again.
+Hitting the ground hurt exactly as much as she’d thought it would, given the large bruise spreading across the back of her thigh, and she felt her eyes water again.
 She quickly wiped her sleeve across them as Scorpius knelt down.

 “Sorry,” he said.
 “I didn’t mean to surprise you into falling down.
-That’s just always what my cousin Johanna says when somebody’s feeling stressed out.”
-He offered her a hand.
+That’s just always what my cousin Johanna says when somebody’s stressed, and, well, with the truce and all…” He offered her a hand.
 “Don’t worry.
 I won’t offer again.”

 Rose stared at him for a few heartbeats before placing her hand in his and allowing him to help her up.
-“You’re very strange,” she told him for the second time in as many days.
+“You’re very strange.”
+She studied his face, and he shifted uncomfortably.
+“Yes.”

 “Yes, I want a hug.”
 Rose could feel her ears starting to burn, but thankfully, her very messy windswept hair was concealing them from view.